Home Warranty Plumbing Coverage: What's Covered and What's Not

 Secure

 Most standard home warranty plans cover the interior plumbing systems within your home's foundation.
-Coverage generally focuses on failures caused by normal wear and tear — not accidents, neglect, or acts of nature.
-Here's a breakdown of what you can typically expect to be covered:
+Coverage generally focuses on failures caused by normal wear and tear, not accidents, neglect, or acts of nature.
+A home warranty typically covers the core components of your plumbing system, including drain lines, pipes, sewer lines, sink/shower/toilet components, valves, and water lines.

 Plumbing Component Typically Covered?
 Notes